hoangsonww/Image-Video-Tools/.github/README.md

 📸 Welcome to the Image & Video Tools application.
 This application provides a **lightweight** and **comprehensive** suite of tools for manipulating images and videos directly in your browser.
 Below you will find detailed instructions on how to use each tool and information on the available features.

-This application is current live [here](https://hoangsonww.github.io/Image-Video-Tools/).
+This application is currently live [here](https://hoangsonww.github.io/Image-Video-Tools/).
 Let our tools transform your images & videos! 📸

 ## Table of Contents